Updated on 2/10/2023

-Cutting is a common form of self-harm behavior that is used to relieve inner stress and anxiety.
-Cutting refers to taking a sharp object to the skin to make small cuts in the body, usually the arms and legs.
-Like other forms of self-injury behavior, when a teen is cutting, it is not a form of suicide but rather an unhealthy coping mechanism individuals use to relieve stress.
+Cutting is a form of self-harm behavior that is used to relieve inner stress and anxiety.
+Cutting refers to taking a sharp object to the skin to make small cuts in the body, usually on the arms and legs.
+Like other forms of self-injury behavior, when a teen is cutting, it is not a form of suicide, but rather an unhealthy coping mechanism use for stress.
 Knives, paper clips, razors and other sharp objects are commonly used in this behavior.
-Cutting, like other forms of self-harm, is most common in teenagers and adolescents, especially in females, and is part of a cycle associated with anger, sadness or neglect — followed by a quick mental relief from cutting.
+Cutting, like other forms of self-harm, is most common in teenagers and adolescents and is part of a cycle associated with anger, sadness or neglect — followed by a quick mental relief from cutting.

-Studies have shown that roughly 15% of teenagers and 17-35% of college students have inflicted self-harm behaviors and approximately one in three individuals who engage in these behaviors are known to cut.
-If your teen is cutting, they are more likely to have risk factors such as a past history of trauma or abuse, low self-esteem, a history of bullying, mental health disorders such as anxiety, depression or personality disorders, eating disorders such as anorexia nervosa, binge eating or bulimia nervosa and substance abuse disorders.
+If your teen is cutting, they are more likely to have risk factors such as a past history of trauma or abuse, low self-esteem, a history of bullying, mental health disorders such as anxiety, depression or personality disorders, eating disorders such as anorexia nervosa, binge eating or bulimia nervosa and substance use disorders (SUD).

-How do I know if my teen is cutting?
+How do I know if my teen is cutting themselves?

-Cutting and other forms of self harm behavior often occur do to severe underlying issues such as the ones listed above, and often times these underlying problems go unnoticed and untreated.
-Teenagers may often cover up their negative emotions through cutting and therefore learning the warning signs of this self-harm behavior potentially lead to seeking treatment.
+Cutting and other forms of self-harm often occur do to severe underlying issues such as the ones listed above, and often times these underlying problems go unnoticed and untreated.
+Teenagers may cover up their negative emotions through cutting.
+These are some of the warning signs of self-injury:

 - Isolation and avoiding social situations